A. Alfred Taubman: Personal life

 In 1982, he married Judith Mazor Rounick (b.
 1943 as Jehudit Mazor), the daughter of a paste jewelry importer-exporter and a former Miss Israel in 1962.
-Judy grew up in Israel and had two children from a previous marriage to clothing manufacturer Herbert Rounick: Christopher Rounick and Tiffany Rounick Dubin (formerly married to real estate developer Louis Dubin).
-Judith's brother is Boaz Mazor who is the sales director for Oscar de la Renta.
+Judy grew up in Israel and had two children from a previous marriage to clothing manufacturer Herbert Rounick: Christopher Rounick and Tiffany Rounick Dubin, who was formerly married to real estate developer Louis Dubin.
+Judith's brother is Boaz Mazor, who is the sales director for Oscar de la Renta.

+Death

 Taubman died on April 17, 2015, of a heart attack at the age of 91 in Bloomfield Hills, Michigan.

 Philanthropy

 Taubman donated large sums to the University of Michigan and many buildings there are named after him, including the A. Alfred Taubman Biomedical Science Research Building, the Taubman Health Sciences Library and Taubman Health Care Center.
 A school within the university is also named for him: the Taubman College of Architecture and Urban Planning.
 Taubman was also a major sponsor of disease research: a late donation, a gift of $5 million to support the University of Michigan's Dr. Eva Feldman's and Dr. Yehoash Raphael's research, was aimed at the development of new treatments for Lou Gehrig's disease and deafness, respectively.
 In 2011, Taubman donated $56 million to medical research.
 These donations brought his lifetime giving to Michigan to a total of $141 million.

 He also donated to the Taubman Center for Public Policy at Brown University, and The Taubman Center for State and Local Government at Harvard University.

 The A. Alfred Taubman Student Services Center at Lawrence Technological University was completed in 2006, and ground was broken in September 2015 for the A. Alfred Taubman Engineering, Architecture, and Life Sciences Complex at Lawrence Tech.
 Taubman had also taught a class at LTU focusing on his retail real estate development experience.

 The A. Alfred Taubman Center for Design Education at the College for Creative Studies was completed in 2009, in which Taubman contributed $15 million to the $145 million budget for restoration and remodeling of what once was the General Motors Argonaut Building.

-Taubman was chairman of the National Realty Committee (NRC) (later The Real Estate Roundtable) (RER) during 1967-1977.
+Taubman was chairman of the National Realty Committee (NRC) (later The Real Estate Roundtable) (RER) during 1967–1977.
 He was also a member of the Urban Land Institute, and held positions on the Board of Governors, the Steering Committee for Shopping Centers, and the Commercial and Retail Development Council.